Esarhaddon: Diplomacy with the Medes

-The reign of Esarhaddon saw many of the Medes becoming Assyrian vassals.
+The reign of Esarhaddon saw many of the Medes and Persians becoming or remaining Assyrian vassals.
 Esarhaddon's armies had proven to the Medes that Assyria was a great power to be feared when the Assyrians defeated the Median kings Eparna and Shidirparna near Mount Bikni (the location of which is unknown beyond being located somewhere in central Media) at some point before 676 BC.
 As a result of this victory, many of the Medes willingly swore allegiance to Assyria and brought gifts to Nineveh and allowed Esarhaddon to appoint Assyrian governors to their lands.

 When Esarhaddon made his subjects swear to uphold his wishes in regards to the succession of Ashurbanipal and Shamash-shum-ukin, some of the vassals made to swear allegiance to his successors were rulers and princes from Media.
 Esarhaddon's relations with the Medes weren't always peaceful as there are records of Median raids against Assyria as late as 672 and the Medes are constantly mentioned in Esarhaddon's requests to his oracle as potential enemies of Assyria.
-Among the chief rivals of Esarhaddon in Media was a figure the Assyrians called Kashtariti, who raided Assyrian territory.
+Among the chief rivals of Esarhaddon in Media was a figure the Assyrians called Kaštaritu, who raided Assyrian territory.
 This king is perhaps identical with Phraortes, the second king of the Median Empire.

-Family and children
+Family

+Wives

 From inscriptions it can be ascertained that Esarhaddon had multiple wives as his succession treaties differentiate between "sons born by Ashurbanipal's mother" and "the rest of the sons engendered by Esarhaddon".
 Only the name of one of these wives, Esarhaddon's queen Esharra-hammat (Ešarra-ḫammat) is known.
 Esharra-hammat is chiefly known from sources after her death, especially in regards to a mausoleum Esarhaddon constructed for her.
 It is uncertain which of Esarhaddon's many children were hers.

+Children

 Esarhaddon had at least 18 children.
 Some of these children suffered from constant illness, similar to Esarhaddon, and required permanent and constant medical attention by the court physicians.
 Contemporary letters by Esarhaddon's subjects discussing the king's "numerous children" confirm that his family was viewed as large by ancient Assyrian standards.
 Those of Esarhaddon's children known by name are the following: